jasminestudios/jasminestudios.github.io/geek-browser/help/index.md

 - [Commands](#commands)

 # Introduction
-Swift Browser is a faster web browser with a VIM-like keyboard access.
+Geek Browser is a faster web browser with a VIM-like keyboard access.

   ![Screen Shot](/Resources/swift-browser-screen-03.jpg)

-* **VIM-like full keyboard access**: Swift Browser is designed to browse with the keyboard.
+* **VIM-like full keyboard access**: Geek Browser is designed to browse with the keyboard.
 You can navigate a page, type a link, and execute a command with the keyboard.
 * **Darkmode**: Browse the web with the dark mode CSS.
 * **Command**: Type the command and execute javascript, ping, ifconfig, search and more.
-* **Built-in Adblock**: Swift Browser has a built-in Adblock.
+* **Built-in Adblock**: Geek Browser has a built-in Adblock.

 # Downloads
-The latest version of Swift Browser is available in AppStore:
+The latest version of Geek Browser is available in AppStore:

 [<img src="/Resources/Download_on_the_App_Store_Badge_US-UK_RGB_blk_092917.svg">](https://itunes.apple.com/app/id1457482155)